alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 All we need is to find any of those tokens in a user agent and, if there's a match, filter the request out as it comes from a bot.

 The feature is used in few high-load systems like [Real-time bidding](https://en.wikipedia.org/wiki/Real-time_bidding), [Ad serving](https://en.wikipedia.org/wiki/Ad_serving) and some others.
-This is all about banners (sigh).
+Yes, this is all about banners (sigh).